 - If you don’t have enough warehouse space then maybe you should start thinking about Just In Time.
 JIT is method in which a company receives products just before they need to be shipped.

 See yourself as more of a B2B or B2C company?
 Which of the above points is your priority?

 What About Megaventory?

 Did you know that Megaventory supports inventory management equally well both for B2C and B2B companies?
 You can find further information about creating different types of invoices for B2C and B2B companies in Megaventory’s Knowledge Base.

 Book a free, no strings attached chat with us to learn how the Megaventory team can help.

 In a nutshell, B2B and B2C companies have multiple differences and challenges to manage.
+Also, inventory management processes are different for B2B and B2C companies.
 Both of these models are used for different purposes as well as for commercial transactions and they are related to e-commerce platforms through which B2B and B2C companies can sell goods to businesses or consumers.
 Both of these models have to combine the usage of E-commerce as well as manage their inventory to handle the challenges and improve the efficiency of their services.